codedread/bitjs/README.md

 ### bitjs.image

-This package includes code for dealing with binary images.
+This package includes code for dealing with image files.
 It includes low-level, event-based parsers for GIF, JPEG, and PNG images.

 It also includes a module for converting WebP images into alternative raster graphics formats (PNG/JPG), though this latter module is deprecated, now that WebP images are well-supported in all browsers.